SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/post-registration-actions.md

 layout: redirect
 ---

 The LWM2M shell commands can be performed in the **Shell** tab of each device.
-It is also possible to execute some common commands when any new device is registered.
+It is also possible to execute some common operations when a device sends a full registration request.
 This can be done in the **LWM2M post-operations** page accessible from the **Device types** menu in the navigator.
 A set of shell commands can be saved in the Commands section, which will be performed on each device on registration.

 ![Post operations example](/images/device-protocols/lwm2m/lwm2m-post-operations.png)